gilleswaeber/ctrl2fn/README.md

       EV_KEY: [KEY_RIGHTCTRL, KEY_LEFT, KEY_RIGHT, KEY_UP, KEY_DOWN]
 ```

+When using the daemon, the above goes in `/etc/interception/udevmon.yaml`.

 ## Thanks
 The C code is based on the [space2meta](https://gitlab.com/interception/linux/plugins/space2meta) plugin by Francisco Lopes da Silva, released under MIT license.

+## License
+Available under MIT License, © 2021 Gilles Waeber

 ## Other platforms
 AutoHotkey user?
 This is similar to: